The U.S. dropped a uranium-based nuclear bomb on Hiroshima

 The identity and existence of the Japanese nation were tied up in the person of the Emperor.
 As the descendant of the gods who created the universe, his execution would mean the end of the nation of Japan, the end of humanity, and really the end of the entire universe.

 Reading Japan's diplomatic traffic, the Allies saw the Emperor's cabinet insisting on terms that were no surrender at all.
 Messages would go back out, commanding the diplomatic corps to ignore messages from the Allies.
-More mokusatsu.
-Messages between diplomats revealed what was going on in military leadership and the Emperor's inner circle in Tōkyō.
+More mokusatsu, "killing by silence".
+Messages between diplomats revealed what was going on within military leadership and the Emperor's inner circle in Tōkyō.
 Their plan would lead to 20 million Japanese deaths, but that's the only way to protect the ongoing existence of the Emperor, Japan, and the Universe.

 And, the Emperor was just fine with that plan.
 The military was telling him that the nation was eager to sacrifice itself for him.
 Plus, he was descended from the gods.